 SUMMER THEATRE WORKSHOPS

 WAITLISTS

 Though we cannot guarantee we will be able to offer a spot to your student, we highly recommend joining the waitlist for any class that is currently full.
-If we are able to offer you a spot you will be contacted via email/phone and will have 24 hours to claim your spot before we move down the waitlist.
-If you have registered for an alternate class you will have the option to transfer the cost of tuition towards this new class.
+If we are able to offer you a spot you will be contacted and given a window within which to claim your spot.
+If you have registered for an alternate class, you will have the option to transfer the cost of tuition to your preferred class

+SUMMER THEATRE WORKSHOPS